A Finitely Stable Edit Distance for Functions Defined on Merge Trees: Introduction

 \subsection{Outline}

 The paper is organized as follows.
 In \Cref{sec:tree_like} and \Cref{sec:intro_MT} we introduce most of the definitions needed for our dissertation, starting from most recent TDA literature, and we tackle the problem of representing with a discrete summary - a merge tree - the merging pattern of the path-connected components of a filtration of topological spaces.
-Once merge trees are introduced, we use \Cref{sec:back_to_vec} to formally introduce the spaces of functions on a merge tree.
-In \Cref{sec:edit_functions} we tackle the problem of finding a suitable metric structure to compare functions defined on different trees, exploiting \cite{pegoraro2023edit}.
-In \Cref{sec:info_examples} we report some examples to showcase situations in which using functions defined on merge trees can be useful.
+Once merge trees are introduced, we use \Cref{sec:back_to_vec} to formally introduce spaces of functions on a merge tree.
+In \Cref{sec:edit_functions} we face the problem of finding a suitable metric structure to compare functions defined on different trees.
+In \Cref{sec:info_examples} we present some examples to showcase situations in which functions defined on merge trees can be useful. \Cref{sec:stability} contains the main theoretic results of the paper, which validate the whole framework. \Cref{sec:simulated_data} presents some simulated scenarios to test some of the functions defined in \Cref{sec:info_examples}.
 We end up with some conclusions in \Cref{sec:conclusions}.

-The Appendix contains most of the proofs of the results, simulation studies and useful material which can help the reader in navigating through the content of the manuscript with multiple examples and additional details.
-The outline of such contents is presented at the beginning of the Appendix and coherently referenced through the manuscript.
+The Appendix contains most of the proofs of some results, along with simulation studies and useful material which can help the reader in navigating through the content of the present work with multiple examples and additional details.
+The outline of such contents is presented at the beginning of the Appendix and coherently referenced through the paper.